yogi/fabacademy2016/w8-embedded.md

 Next step is to program in assembly language.

-I'm reading through tutorials on [AVR Beginners](http://www.avrbeginners.net/).
+I'm going through tutorials on [AVR Beginners](http://www.avrbeginners.net/) for this.

 #### Toolchain setup